 VALE S.A.
 (VALE) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had gained 2.52% over the past month, lagging the Basic Materials sector's gain of 4.83% and outpacing the S&P 500's gain of 0.15% in that time.
+Heading into today, shares of the company had gained 2.21% over the past month, outpacing the Basic Materials sector's loss of 2.29% and the S&P 500's loss of 0.12% in that time.

 Wall Street will be looking for positivity from VALE as it approaches its next earnings report date.
-The company is expected to report EPS of $1.34, up 509.09% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.14 billion, up 101.42% from the year-ago period.
+In that report, analysts expect VALE to post earnings of $1.34 per share.
+This would mark year-over-year growth of 509.09%.
+Meanwhile, our latest consensus estimate is calling for revenue of $15.14 billion, up 101.42% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $5.02 per share and revenue of $58.77 billion, which would represent changes of +137.91% and +46.87%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for VALE.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for VALE should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.55% higher.
-VALE currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 9.55% higher.
+VALE is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that VALE has a Forward P/E ratio of 4.46 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 5.13.
+Investors should also note VALE's current valuation metrics, including its Forward P/E ratio of 4.41.
+Its industry sports an average Forward P/E of 5.05, so we one might conclude that VALE is trading at a discount comparatively.

-Also, we should mention that VALE has a PEG ratio of 0.14.
+Investors should also note that VALE has a PEG ratio of 0.14 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
 Mining - Iron stocks are, on average, holding a PEG ratio of 0.14 based on yesterday's closing prices.

 The Mining - Iron industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 234, putting it in the bottom 8% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 130, which puts it in the bottom 49% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.